 I hope these posts will help you trim your budget so that you can make room to get away together more often.

-It is our desire through this blog to inspire and equip other couples to take more weekend getaways together.
+Through this blog, we desire to inspire and equip other couples to take more weekend getaways together.
 I hope this post helped you figure out how to make getting away fit into your budget.